NDN-Routing/NDNFD/docs/FaceMgmt.md

 # NDNFD Face Management Protocol

-NDNFD is compatible with (CCNx Face Management and Registration Protocol)[http://www.ccnx.org/releases/latest/doc/technical/Registration.html].
+NDNFD is compatible with [CCNx Face Management and Registration Protocol](http://www.ccnx.org/releases/latest/doc/technical/Registration.html).
 The same protocol is used to create UDP and TCP faces, and register or unregister prefixes.

 ## Ethernet Face